steemit/wallet/docs/AI-driver/04-query-cache.md

 - Body: `{ success: true, <data>, degraded?: true, staleAge?: number }`.
 - Headers: `Cache-Control` always; `X-Degraded: true` when degraded.
-- Error: upstream-down with no stale → **503** with `{ error, degraded: true }`.
-(Four routes
+- Error: upstream-down with no stale → **503** with `{ error, degraded: true }` — the
-  still return 500 — history/market/vesting-delegations/expiring-… — don't copy them.)
+  unified contract for every query route (2026-09; four routes previously returned 500 and two more shadowed their inner 503 behind an outer 500).
 - `Cache-Control` choice: `public, s-maxage=<ttl>, stale-while-revalidate=<staleTtl>` for global
-  data; `private, max-age=…` when the body contains user-specific rows (proposals does this for `username`-scoped responses). market / wallet-estimate-extras / withdraw-routes currently ship user-scoped bodies with `public` — do not replicate; treat proposals' pattern as the rule.
+  data; `private, max-age=<ttl>` when the body contains user-specific rows.
+User-scoped routes (wallet-estimate-extras, withdraw-routes, vesting-delegations*, owner-history, and market / proposals when a username param is present) are `private` — a shared/CDN cache must never store one user's rows under a `public` directive. market is public only for anonymous (no-username) requests.
 - Username params: normalize once at the top (`trim().replace(/^@/,'').toLowerCase()`).
 Routes currently disagree (market lowercases, withdraw-routes doesn't, history doesn't at all) → same account = multiple cache keys.
 Be the normalized one.